BNLNPPS/BNLNPPS.github.io/_about/howto-website.md

 Add the new item to `_data/assets.yml`.
 Note the metadata on the items there.
 If the item is at a link, you're done, just be sure to include metadata for date and type (slides/document).
 If you have corresponding material like a pdf to add, add it under `assets/`.
 Follow the placement (slides/documents subdirectory) and naming conventions (date comes first in name).
 If you enter metadata for experiment, software, and tech team in `assets.yml` the item will show up on the appropriate experiment, software, and tech team pages (as well as the author's page).

-### Adding contents from GoogleDoc

-It is sometimes handy to use GoogleDoc to produce some contents for the web site.
-For example, if taking minutes during a meeting, it allows several people to contribute to the effort of note taking and other persons who attended the meeting to validate/update them.
-It is then easy to convert a properly formatted GoogleDoc (using standard heading levels) to Markdown for inserting it into the website.
-Look at our [documentation](/misc/jekyll-beginners.html) on how to do it.

 ## Technical details

 ### Page templates